 A commonly raised point ofFridge Logic about the third movie is that the toys that were sent to the Caterpillar Room were not age-appropriate (in particular, the Potato Heads with their detachable, easily choked-on parts) and should have been removed by the adults.
 If you think about it, this fits in with Lotso's overall philosophy for two main reasons.
 Firstly, the toys are not age-appropriate for small children because they break easily; under the rough treatment they receive from toddlers, those kinds of toys would be lucky to last a day or two before being ruined beyond repair and thrown in the trash.
 Secondly, if by some chance a child did happen to choke or be injured on an inappropriate toy, the most likely result would be that the daycare center would be closed down.
 What would most likely happen to all the toys?
 Thrown away, and thus fitting with Lotso's philosophy that humans ultimately don't care about toys and that they're just 'trash'.
-Lotso is essentially setting up situation wherein his nilhilistic world-view becomes self-fulfilling.
+Lotso is effectively creating a prophect that is destined to fulfill itself.

 This troper had an epiphany regarding Lotso himself, specifically the seemingly Misaimed Marketing involved with Disney's mass-production of Lotso toys.
 Turns out, it's not misaimed...it's targeted specifically at the kids who felt sorry for the villain.
 The toy is cute and cuddly, and not at all indicative of Lotso's truestatus within the story, in stark contrast to every other Disney villain ever...on purpose, to encourage kids to love their Lotso.
 It's like a Real Life Aesop in plush form.

 Also a great way to make The Reveal more shocking.